 - Chocolate peanut butter – 1 tbsp cocoa powder and 1 tbsp peanut butter

-- Decide what flavor of chia pudding that you want to make.
-Then, add your milk of choice to a blender with the flavoring, sweetener, and the chia seeds, and blend for about 20 seconds.
+- Decide what flavor of chia pudding you want to make.
+Then, add your milk of choice to a blender with the flavoring, sweetener, and chia seeds, and blend for about 20 seconds.

 - Let your chia pudding sit for about 3-5 minutes and then blend again for another 20 seconds.

 - Pour into small mason jars and refrigerate for grab-and-go snacks for up to 5 days.

 The ratio of chia to milk is commonly anywhere from 1:4 to 1:8.
 That is 1 part chia seeds to at least 4 parts milk of choice.
 If you use 2 tbsp of chia seeds to 1/2 cup of milk, it will be a firm pudding.
 (My kids actually prefer a 1:8 ratio using 1 tbsp to 1/2 cup of milk making it more of a thick smoothie texture, but less seedy).
-You may want fiddle around with the ratio to get the texture that you like.
+You may want to fiddle around with the ratio to get the texture that you like.

 I purchased a case of small ½ cup-sized mason jars, so I have 12 little cups ready to fill.
 (This is also about the amount that my family of 4 will eat in 5 days' time).

 My kids get bored with the same food quickly so I usually make 4 different flavors.
 Their favorite flavors are vanilla, chocolate, berry, peanut butter, and chocolate peanut butter.

 To mass-produce the chia puddings, I simply triple the amount for 1 chia pudding.
 Put that amount in the blender and pour that into 3 mason jars.
 Then I give the blender a little rinse and do it again with the other flavors until I have 12 jars of chia pudding ready to go in the fridge.